 Perhaps the most common misconception regarding insurance coverage is that being insured means having full insurance coverage.
 There is a big difference between these two scenarios, and they could make all the difference in the outcome of your personal injury claim.

-I should start by letting you know that there is no such thing as ‘full insurance coverage.’
+There is no such thing as "full insurance coverage."
 Any insurance company that advertises this is misleading the consumer, which only makes things difficult down the road as the insured person is not well-informed about their own auto insurance policy.

 Not all states require drivers to carry car insurance, but all states do require some form of financial responsibility in regard to operating a motor vehicle on the road.
 Therefore, depending on where you live and how much your car is worth, you may need a different type of insurance coverage than someone else in a different location.